jbraun17-commits/LA262719-Senior-Data-Strategist-Assignment/output/deliverable-bonus-communication-and-adoption-plan.md

 ## 2. Training & Support Framework
 To reduce friction, we will deploy a multi-modal support structure:
-* Knowledge Hub (Self-Service): A central site containing "How-to" guides for applying sensitivity labels, understanding Copilot prompt best practices, and troubleshooting common access issues.
+* **Knowledge Hub (Self-Service)**: A central site containing "How-to" guides for applying sensitivity labels, understanding Copilot prompt best practices, and troubleshooting common access issues.
-* "Office Hours" (Weekly): Dedicated, drop-in sessions for department leads to discuss specific data governance questions or labeling challenges within their units.
+* **Office Hours** (Weekly): Dedicated, drop-in sessions for department leads to discuss specific data governance questions or labeling challenges within their units.
-* Feedback Loop: An intake form for reporting "false positives" in the auto-labeling engine, allowing us to tune the system continuously.
+* **Feedback Loop**: An intake form for reporting "false positives" in the auto-labeling engine, allowing us to tune the system continuously.
 ## 3. Measuring Success & Adoption
 Success will be measured not just by Copilot usage, but by the health of the underlying data estate.
 We will track the following KPIs:
-* Label Compliance Rate: Percentage of new documents created with a valid sensitivity label.
+* **Label Compliance Rate**: Percentage of new documents created with a valid sensitivity label.
 Target: >95% within the first month.
-* Access Request Volume: Monitoring if "Restricted" site access requests remain within reasonable bounds, indicating correct initial permissioning.
+* **Access Request Volume**: Monitoring if "Restricted" site access requests remain within reasonable bounds, indicating correct initial permissioning.
-* PII Exposure Incidents: Tracking the number of high-risk PII or SIN files found in non-encrypted locations (aiming for a steady reduction).
+* **PII Exposure Incidents**: Tracking the number of high-risk PII or SIN files found in non-encrypted locations (aiming for a steady reduction).
 ## 4. Implementation Checklist
-1. Finalize Content: Approve drafted comms emails and the FAQ/Knowledge Hub draft.
+1. **Finalize Content**: Approve drafted comms emails and the FAQ/Knowledge Hub draft.
-2. Stakeholder Review: Present this plan to the Director for final alignment with broader IT initiatives.
+2. **Stakeholder Review**: Present this plan to the Director for final alignment with broader IT initiatives.
-3. Launch Comms: Distribute the Phase 1 "Awareness" communication to all staff.
+3. **Launch Comms**: Distribute the Phase 1 "Awareness" communication to all staff.